Mousehold Heath: Enclosure

-Until the start of 19th century, Mousehold Heath still stretched to Woodbastwick, as can be see on Faden's 1797 map of Norfolk.
+Until the start of the 19th century, Mousehold Heath still stretched to Woodbastwick, as can be seen on Faden's 1797 map of Norfolk.
 A wide-open space crossed over with numerous paths and lanes, the heath dominated the countryside east of Norwich, and was entirely accessible to the local population.
 Self-interested landowners and city officials considered such an extensive area of uncultivated land as a prime target for development.
 As early as 1783 it was suggested that part of the heath near the city be made into a burial ground (an idea that was abandoned) and in 1792 there was a proposal to transform a large part of the heath into "pleasurable grounds".
 Those landowners whose large country houses were located around the borders of the heath pressed for the area to become enclosed.
 Rackheath's common land was the first to be lost to enclosure in 1799, when Rackheath Park was enlarged.

 The entire heath was turned over to arable land and pasture by Parliamentary Enclosure Acts between 1799 and 1810, a process that produced long straight roads and new farms.
 There was little sympathy shown for the practical needs of the local population, many of whom became impoverished as they were increasingly denied access to the land.
 Parks surrounding large houses, such as at Sprowston, Rackheath, Thorpe St Andrew and Little Plumstead, became enlarged by the acquisition of land, and new views were created for their owners by the removal of existing woodland and the planting of new belts of trees.